Rio Tinto says cautious on spending due to volatility

-BRISBANE Global miner Rio Tinto (RIO.AX) said it was cautious about stepping up capital spending and capital returns to shareholders as the global environment remains highly volatile, having learned from its experience during the global financial crisis.
+BRISBANE May 10 Global miner Rio Tinto said it was cautious about stepping up capital spending and capital returns to shareholders as the global environment remains highly volatile, having learned from its experience during the global financial crisis.

 "So we live in a dangerous, volatile, unpredictable world and we do not want to be caught in a situation where we have to cut back capital expenditure programmes at the expense of our shareholders," Chairman Jan du Plessis told shareholders.